 2. What is the purpose of this project?

 The purpose of this project is twofold.
 The intent is to improve the transportation network in eastern Shelby County, and enhance the scenic and recreational value of Shelby Farms by removing the existing Walnut Grove Road from the middle of the Farms and relocating it to the northern periphery.

 The project is expected to improve mobility and reduce traffic congestion along existing routes in east Memphis.
 The project will accommodate continuous north-south traffic between Humphreys Boulevard and Whitten Road (proposed Kirby Parkway north of Shelby Farms).
 It will also continue to serve the east-west traffic movement which is consistent with Memphis Long-Range Transportation Plan.

 3. Why did the purpose and need of the original project change?

 The purpose and need of the original project changed as a result of the community working together to reach a consensus on an alignment that more closely supported the park and its

 sensitive environment as well as meeting future traffic demands.

 4. What is the Shelby Farms Board role in the process

-The Shelby Farms Governance Authority will play a prominent role in providing appropriate input into the
+The Shelby Farms Governance Authority will play a prominent role in providing appropriate input into the process when required.

 5. How does this project affect Shelby Farms?